silhavyj/ZeroMate/docs/build.md

 ### CMake build

-After the previous commands has finished successfully, they can build the application using the following command:
+After the previous command has finished successfully, they can build the application using the following command:

 ```
 cmake --build --preset ninja_clang_release